LizziePinch/Lizziepinch.github.io/_posts/2021-06-29-so-here-s-to-edith-s-wartime-memories.md

  4. Scene 4: Adults are sitting in the local bomb shelter
  5. Scene 5: The women are working on the farms and in factories
  6. Scene 6: Dad's army are being comically clumsy
  7. Scene 7: The sassy girls being fascinated by the GIs
  8. Scene 8: The captain and soldiers are taking a fighting break
  9. Scene 9: the Colemans are waiting for Edith's older brother to come home
 10. Scene 10.
 VE day!

 Well, that's the basic summary of it all, and by the way, me and my friends have written a toilet song!
 Here are the lyrics:

 **It's a toilet!
 By Lizzie, Jasmine and Keona**

-I did a really big poo
+I did a really smelly poo

 And flushed it down the loo,